-Your cooperative uses "Cycle Billing" with billing based on meter readings obtained by the cooperative's automated meter reading system and from meter readon the 15th day of the month.
-Penalties will be as- other meter readers who may be ill or off the job. sessed on bills paid after the 20th day of the month.
+Your cooperative uses "Cycle Billing" with billing based on meter readings obtained by the cooperative's automated meter reading system and from meter reader personnel.

-Cycle billing means that meter readings and billing The timing of the draft is based on a member's billing occur on specific cycles.
-Instead of mailing bills to all cycle.
-Cycle 1 bills are usually mailed on the 5th and members on the last day of the month, bills are mailed in cycle.
+Cycle billing means that meter readings and billing occur on specific cycles.
+Instead of mailing bills to all members on the last day of the month, bills are mailed in two groups.
+Billing, bank draft and penalty dates are all tied to fixed dates within each month.

+The first bill you receive will indicate your billing cycle.
 For your information: